Hangman's Gap

 Even the persistent bellbird had disappeared.

-The crime scene wasn’t devoid of sound though, and as they drew closer Blake could hear it – the incessant drone of flies.
+The crime scene wasn’t devoid of sound though, and as they drew closer Blake could hear it – the steady drone of flies.

 The air was full of them, great clouds clustering above the SOCOs and forensic technicians, the insects’ fat, glossy bodies landing on his protective suit and colliding with the exposed parts of his face before he batted them away, grimacing.